HOMEWORK - KEY STAGE 3

 Revision guides and dictionaries are also available on parent pay.
 We encourage all our linguists to practise new vocabulary and structures weekly, in addition to the set homework.
 We would like pupils to spend at least 30 minutes per homework.
 We also encourage pupils to visit website such as languages online to further their understanding of vocabulary and grammar.

-Creative Arts (Art & Design, Product Design, Food Technology and Textiles)
+Creative Arts (Art & Design, Product Design, Food Technology and Art Textiles)

 The subjects above are on a rotation.
-Students are set homework on a weekly basis and the tasks set will vary.
+Students are set homework once every two weeks and the tasks set will vary.
 They may be key assessed pieces, your child will be informed if they are.

 Performing Arts, Music and Religious Studies